pedrodiazct/ai-shopping-assistant-ct/README.md

 ### Environment Variables

-Create a `.env.local` file in the root of the project and add your commercetools and OpenAI credentials:
+Create a `.env.local` file in the root of the project and add your commercetools and OpenAI credentials.

+You can obtain your commercetools API client credentials (Client ID, Client Secret, Project Key, Auth URL, API URL) from the commercetools Merchant Center under **Settings > Developer settings**.
+Follow the instructions here: [Create an API Client](https://docs.commercetools.com/getting-started/create-api-client).

 ```env
 # commercetools API Credentials